Climate change and species interactions

 Climate change responses across species

 Dan Doak and I have been working together to assess the impact of measurement error on the predictions of demographic matrix models and integral projection models.
 Measurement error is a insidious problem in size-, age-or stage-structured population models; researchers rarely know which state variable(s) perfectly predict an individual's fate (e.g., either total biomass of a plant, or total biomass of photosynthetic tissue might perfectly predict survival or growth), and even if they know which state variable best predicts fate, they often cannot measure this variable (e.g., total biomass must be measured destructively).
-Our work has shown that if individuals are measured with error, population growth rate is usually overestimated, though the magnitude and even direction of misestimation depends on life history strategy (Louthan and Doak, in review).
+Our work has shown that if individuals are measured with error, population growth rate is usually overestimated, though the magnitude and even direction of misestimation depends on life history strategy (Louthan and Doak in press).
 This result suggests that predictions of population growth rate (as well as associated metrics like extinction risk) might be optimistic, such that declining populations might be even more at-risk than we thought.